andyatkinson/andyatkinson.github.io/coaching.md

 ## How much?

-$300/session and prepayment is required.
+$300/session.
+Prepayment is required.
 For payment options, please read my [Client Payments Guide PDF](client-payments-guide.pdf).

-For bigger, and more broadly-scoped engagements, please review my [consulting](/consulting) page.
-For that offering I can offer a 30 minute discovery call where we'll establish mutual fit and scope items.
+For larger engagements, please review my [consulting](/consulting) page.
+For that I'm offering a complementary 30 minute discovery call.
 For coaching I'm not able to offer the discovery call.

 ## Praise 🤝